infinum/android-handbook/Useful tools & utilities/Figma.md

 ![Figma Element Inspection](/img/figma/figma_button_inspection.png "Element inspection in Figma")

 In the Inspect tab on the right side, there is a Properties section which has some basic information about the dimensions of the selected element.
 In the Code section, there is a small code snippet which can be used as a guideline for implementing the design in code.
-In this image, Android is selected as the preferred platform in the drop-down menu, however, you can choose iOS or CSS and the code snippets will be displayed accordingly.
+Feel free to copy-paste parts of these code snippets into your project, however, don't just rely blindly on them.
+Make sure to modify and adjust the code accordingly to preserve the project's theming and styling requirements.
+This section's drop-down menu has three options: CSS, Android and iOS where you can choose how the code snippets will be displayed.
+In this image, Android is selected as the preferred platform (a very objective and definitely unbiased choice :D).
 Depending on the selected element, more sections might be present in this Inspect tab, such as sections with information about Colors, Borders, Typography, etc. If you hover around the designs and have the button selected, you can see some lines which represent its constraints.
 You can also view the margins, spacing and other dimensions by hovering over particular regions in the designs.

 ### Exports